 d.
 Laboratory evaluation of suspected heparin-induced thrombocytopenia (HIT).

 Screening and diagnosis of coagulation factor abnormalities:

 a.
 Prothrombin time (PT), activated partial thromboplastin time (APTT), thrombin time (TT).

 b.
 Plasma fibrinogen assay, differentiation of afibrinogenaemia, and dysfibrinogenemia.

 c.
 FDP and D- Dimers

 d.
-Correction studies (Mixing studies) with normal plasma, and factor deficient plasma.
-APTT based inhibitor screen assay for both immediate acting inhibitor and time dependent inhibitors.
+Correction studies (Mixing studies) with normal plasma, and factor-deficient plasma.
+APTT-based inhibitor screen assay for both immediate acting inhibitors and time-dependent inhibitors.

 e.
 Assays of clotting factors with particular emphasis on factors VIII and IX.